 - Testing phase in the new system

-E-commerce shop systems differ not only in their look and feel, but above all in their technical foundation.
-SaaS platforms like Shopify or Wix score points with their ease of use and low maintenance requirements.
-Open source solutions like Shopware or Magento offer maximum customization – but require significantly more development effort.
+E-commerce platforms differ not just in their look and feel but, far more importantly, in their technical foundations.
+SaaS solutions like Shopify or Wix offer easy handling and minimal maintenance.
+Open-source platforms like Shopware or Magento provide maximum customizability but require significantly more development resources.

-- Beginners & Solopreneurs: SaaS like Shopify or Wix
+- Beginners & solopreneurs: SaaS platforms like Shopify or Wix

-- SMEs with their own IT resources: Shopware, WooCommerce or Shopify Advanced
+- SMBs with in-house IT resources: Shopware, WooCommerce, or Shopify Advanced

-If you're unsure which system is right for your business, our e-commerce agency can help you with an independent evaluation.
-This will ensure your platform not only works but also grows.
+If you’re unsure which system best fits your business, our e-commerce agency can provide an independent evaluation, ensuring your platform doesn’t just work, but grows with you.